duanemay/chatgpt-cli/README.md

 ### Generating Images

-Generate an image with DALL-E using the `image` command:
+Generate an image with GPT-Image-1 or DALL-E using the `image` command:

 ```bash
 chatgpt-cli image